 Impetigo is a highly contagious skin infection that is most likely to affect children aged from 2 to 5 years.
 The first sign is a patch of red, itchy skin.

 In northern Europe, northern America, and Canada, it is the most common bacterial skin infection in children, but it can happen at any age.
 It is more common where people live in confined environments, such as army barracks, or in warm, humid climates.

-Impetigo is rarely serious and usually resolves on its own within a couple of weeks.
-However, doctors may decide to treat children with an antibiotic ointment or oral antibiotics to prevent complications, which may sometimes occur.
+Impetigo is rarely serious and usually resolves on its own within 2 weeks.
+However, complications sometimes occur, so a doctor may prescribe an antibiotic ointment or oral antibiotics.

 Fast facts on impetigo